Vroomfrondal/Tweet-Delete/README.md

-# Fresh-Start-Twitter
+# Tweet-Delete

-This tool can be used to rapidly delete old tweets for a given timeframe.
+A lightweight tool for mass removing tweets from your timeline.
+Written in TypeScript for TS-node/NodeJS.

+## How to use:

+- Coming soon...

-### Dev Details
+## Dev Details

 - [Twitter V2 API](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api)
-- Utilizes Twitter's `OAuth 1.0a User Context` system to authenticate users based on app keys.

 - More documentation coming soon...

+### Authentication

+- Utilizes Twitter's `OAuth 1.0a User Context` system to authenticate users based on your developer account and application's app keys.